MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/work-assignment-intro.md

 Before you start, be sure that the sales accelerator is configured in your organization.
 More information: [Configure the sales accelerator](enable-configure-sales-accelerator.md)

-## what are segments?
+## What are segments?

-Segments helps you to categorize records based on specific criteria such as location, deal value, language, and product.
+Segments help you to categorize records based on specific criteria such as location, deal value, language, and product.
 By using segments, you can automatically connect records to sequences and create assignment rules to automatically assign sellers to records.
 You can create segments for all entities, including custom entities.

 You can use the segment builder to: